 PROFILE AND PARTNERSHIP

-Our Brazil Signature Espresso is our headline act: Sweet, chocolatey and nutty... when combined with milk it tastes just like a melted Snickers bar!
+With notes of praline, hazelnut, and Snickers, our Brazil Signature Espresso is a headline act: Sweet, chocolatey and nutty... when combined with milk it tastes just like our favourite chocolate bar!
 A more complex cup than our Americas House Espresso or Peru Classic Espresso, this well-balanced roast is enjoyed in cafés and homes alike.

 ABOUT FAZENDA SERTAO